Government announces cost of living support payments - here’s when you’ll get them

 “It is not some abstract force outside our grasp.
 It may take time, but we have the tools we need and the resolve it will take to reduce inflation,” Mr Sunak said.

-Challenged on whether the timing of the announcement was designed to distract from revelations about parties in Downing Street, Mr Sunak later insisted to reporters that “the timing of today is because we now have more clarity [about energy bills]”.
+Challenged on whether the timing of the announcement was designed to distract from Partygate, Mr Sunak later insisted to reporters that “the timing of today is because we now have more clarity [about energy bills]”.

 Rishi Sunak said the cost of living support would be funded through a mix of new taxes and government borrowing.

-Around £5 billion would come from what is essentially a windfall tax on the recent soaring profits posted by energy firms - although Mr Sunak and Treasury officials referred to it as a levy.
+Around £5 billion is expected to come from a windfall tax on some of the profits energy and fuel firms have posted - although Mr Sunak and Treasury officials referred to it as a levy.

 Opposition parties have been calling for a similar tax for several months and claimed the Chancellor had been dragged “kicking and screaming” into a U-turn on the policy.